scrabbletank/farhome-rules/rulesdoc.md

 ***Claw.*** *Melee Attack:* 5 AP, 3/2/0/0/0 - On hit deals 1/1 in slashing damage.

 ***Beak.*** *Melee Attack, Once per turn:* 5 AP, 3/3/0/0/0 - On hit deals 1/2 in piercing damage.
-If the creature is concentrating on a spell they add 2 bad dice to the concnetration check from this attack.
+If the creature is concentrating on a spell they add 2 bad dice to the concnetration save from this attack.

 ***Arcane Screech.*** *Special, Maneuver:* 7 AP, Range 5, 1/2/2/0/0 - The Giant Eagle's screech dispels magical effects for all creatures within range.
 The lowest level spell affecting a creature is dispelled if it came from a 4th level spell or lower.
-If a creature is concentrating on a spell they must make a concentration check against this roll, ending thier concentration on fail.
+If a creature is concentrating on a spell they must make a concentration save against this roll, ending thier concentration on fail.
 If this action causes a spell to be dispellled the Giant Eagle gains Combat Advantage with all attacks and spells for the next minute.

 #### Basilisk
  |                  |      |                |       |